jozsefkovacsacc/bevel/platforms/shared/configuration/roles/setup/Readme.md

 This task checks if vault is present or not.
 Stores the result in *vault_stat_result*.

 #### 3. Install vault client
-If vault is not present i.e. *vault_stat_result* is false, it downloads the vault from specified url.
+If kubectl is not present i.e. *vault_stat_result* is false, it downloads the vault from specified url.

 #### 4. Unzip vault archive
 This tasks unzips vault archive to specified destination, runs only when vault is not found.